Elon Musk’s Neuralink plans to start human trials next year for brain-computer implants

-Neuralink, the secretive company Tesla founder El0n Musk launched in 2017, came out of the shadows last night and unveiled that’s its made some staggering leaps in creating an implantable device that can read a user’s mind, reports Bloomberg.
+Neuralink, the secretive company Tesla founder El0n Musk launched in 2017, came out of the shadows last night and unveiled that it’s made some staggering leaps in creating an implantable device that can read a user’s mind, reports Bloomberg.

-At an event at the California Academy of Sciences in San Francisco Musk showed off the device, which looks like a small pod worn behind the ear.
+At an event at the California Academy of Sciences, in San Francisco, Musk showed off the device, which looks like a small pod worn behind the ear.
 However, that pod has small threads that are surgically implanted through the wearer’s skull and into their brain.
 It is that implantation that allows the user to communicate with the device using only their thoughts.

 Such a device could allow the user to control virtually any device with only their mind, from smartphones to televisions, to electric vehicles via a wireless connection between the pod and the device.
 However, right now whether such a device will actually work on humans is unknown.
 Neuralink has only used the device with some success in rats and monkeys.
 But the company hopes to start human clinical trials next year on patients with complete paralysis due to an upper spinal cord injury.